ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/UbuntuShapeOverlay.rst

 Properties
 ----------

--  :ref:`overlayColor <sdk_ubuntu_components_ubuntushapeoverlay_overlayColor-prop>`
-   : color
+-  :ref:`overlayColor <sdk_ubuntu_components_ubuntushapeoverlay_overlayColor>` : color
--  :ref:`overlayRect <sdk_ubuntu_components_ubuntushapeoverlay_overlayRect-prop>`
-   : rect
+-  :ref:`overlayRect <sdk_ubuntu_components_ubuntushapeoverlay_overlayRect>` : rect

 Detailed Description
 --------------------

-The :ref:`UbuntuShapeOverlay <sdk_ubuntu_components_ubuntushapeoverlay>` is
-a rounded rectangle (based on a
-`squircle <https://en.wikipedia.org/wiki/Squircle>`_ ) containing a set
-of layers composed, from top to bottom, of a colored rectangle overlay, an optional source image and a background color (solid or linear gradient).
+The :ref:`UbuntuShapeOverlay <sdk_ubuntu_components_ubuntushapeoverlay>` is a rounded rectangle (based on a `squircle <https://en.wikipedia.org/wiki/Squircle>`_ ) containing a set of layers composed, from top to bottom, of a colored rectangle overlay, an optional source image and a background color (solid or linear gradient).
 Different properties allow to change the look of the shape.

 Example: